THREE DANGEROUS PRESERVATIVES LURKING IN YOUR FAVORITE PRODUCTS

 Check your labels and look for ingredients like methylparaben, butylparaben, ethylparaben, and propylparaben - if you uncover any of these, I would recommend getting rid of them ASAP.

 What to look for instead: Radish root is a natural preservative and is used in many high quality products.
 Some essential oils such as grapefruit and neem are known to act as natural preservatives as well.
-Alternatively, opt for products that do not contain water and therefore do not require preservatives, like STUNN’s clean, water-less skincare.
+Alternatively, opt for products that do not contain water and therefore do not require preservatives, like STUNN’s clean, microbiome friendly skincare.

 Toluene, also known as Butylated Hydroxytoluene or BHT, is another synthetic preservative, widely used in both food and cosmetics.
 It is also used as a synthetic antioxidant in many formulations.
 BHT is banned in Europe and Southeast Asia, but has yet to be banned in the US or Canada.